Zachary B. Simonoff is a resident of the City of Lorain. While he grew up in New York he met his wife and has settled in the City. This is home.

 In 2000 Scherach lost re-election Zack opened Simonoff & Swenski Co., LPA with his spouse Lisa I. Swenski.
 Attorney Swenski was elected Domestic Relations/Juvenile Court Judge on November 6, 2012, and the firm has been renamed to reflect that.

-During his Career Zack has formed and chaired the Foreclosure Section of the Bar Association, and is now co-chair of the Real Estate section.
-He also chairs the fee dispute arbitration section, and is on the admission to the bar committee.
+During his career, Zack has formed and chaired the Foreclosure Section of the Lorain County Bar Association (LCBA), and is now co-chair of the Real Estate section.
+He also chairs the fee dispute arbitration section and is on the admission to the bar committee.
+Zack currently serves as Treasurer of the LCBA.